Adeiza73/Jaiye/README.md

 # Jaiye
-TeamX comes up with an applicatiion that will revolutionize the world's entertainment and tourism industry.
+TeamX comes up with an application that will revolutionize the world's entertainment and tourism industry.